PythonCHB/NumpyExtras/README.md

 Same Add ons for numpy -- not very fully developed.

-PUttin git up here in case it's useful to someone.
+Puttin git up here in case it's useful to someone.

 Accumulator
 -----------